-At the age of 22, Alex is a five-year pro – he made his debut at 17.
-A rising young contender at 140 pounds, he is a former amateur standout in the junior division.
-He turned pro before he was old enough to compete in the “open” division.
+At the age of 23, Alex is a six-year pro – he made his debut at 17.
+A rising young contender at 140 pounds, he has broken into the Top 10 world rankings.
+Before his debut, he was an amateur standout in the junior division – he turned pro before he was old enough to compete in the “open” amateur division.

 He also stepped up in class of opposition and gave impressive performances.

-It was Alex’s third fight working with trainer with Abel Sanchez at Sanchez’ Summit Gym in Big Bear Lake, California.
+It was his fourth fight working with trainer with Abel Sanchez at Sanchez’ Summit Gym in Big Bear Lake, California.